Water Management for Development (Distance Learning, Part-time)

-Our MSc Water Management for Development (Distance Learning) is designed to develop careers managing water and environmental sanitation services for low and middle-income countries.
-It is aligned with our full-time Loughborough-based master's of the same name.
-You also have to option to study this distance learning programme full-time.
+Our Water Management for Development (Distance Learning) MSc is designed to develop careers managing water supply and environmental sanitation infrastructure and services for low- and middle-income countries (LMICs).

 This programme is managed by the Water Engineering and Development Centre (WEDC) in the School of Architecture, Building and Civil Engineering whose programmes are well-established and held in high regard by practitioners and employers from international development and emergency sectors.
-Modules are taught by experts in a broad range of disciplines who have considerable experience of working in low and middle-income countries.
+Modules are taught by experts with considerable experience of working in low- and middle-income countries.

-- Equip you with appropriate expertise and skills for relevant work in the management of water and environmental sanitation for low- and middle-income countries
+- equip you with appropriate expertise and skills for relevant work in the management of water and environmental sanitation for low- and middle-income countries; and

-- Encourage critical analysis through in-depth study of a specialist topic.
+- encourage critical analysis through an in-depth study of a specialist topic.